yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 - used filter in Hz
 - phase name

-Quality and null/non-null are indicated in color (see the two legends on top of the listbox).
+Quality and null/non-null are indicated in color (see the two legends on top of the list box).
 By default, the list is sorted by increasing BAZ.
 If you want to change this, open function ``SS_read_SLresults.m`` and modify the settings in the top row after the license and terms of use section.

 ### The world map

-**(2)**: Displays the currently selected entries from the listbox (blue dots) and the latest station you are working on (red triangle).
+**(2)**: Displays the currently selected entries from the list box (blue dots) and the latest station you are working on (red triangle).
 If no Mapping Toolbox is available on your system, please use the updated SplitLab version of Rob Porritt (see *Requirements*).
 In this way automatically a simplified world map is displayed at this position instead of the equidistance map.